This post may contain affiliate links, meaning I get a commision if you decide to make a purchase through my links, at no cost to you.

 For teens: All of the above sometimes with the added bonus of having the influence of recommendation from a friend who is an employee.

-For older teens-By May our oldest had a choice of five jobs, and three were found through websites-like Craigslist, Monster, snagajob, etc. (We googled our city’s name, summer jobs, internships, and then scrolled through.)
+For older teens-By May my oldest had a choice of five jobs, and three were found through websites-like Craigslist, Monster, snagajob, etc. (We googled our city’s name, summer jobs, internships, and then scrolled through.)
 Also, more for girls interested in babysitting, sittercity and care.com usually have tons of jobs listed.
 Yes, I was very cautious-if any listing isn’t super descriptive, listing the company’s name, local address, detailed job description and pay (especially on Craigslist) we would pass it over.
 And I wouldn’t let a teenage girl drive anywhere by herself to interview if using a website, even a babysitting job.

 And then the old-fashioned way-Going into a business, that might have a sign in the window or not, and asking if they are hiring.
 Or looking at a small local newspaper’s help wanted ads.